KimRass/warehouse/python/visualization.md

 ### `sb.lmplot(data, x, y, fit_reg, line_kws, size, aspect, ci, sharey)`
 - `data`: (DataFrame)
 - `fit_reg`: (bool) If `True`, estimate and plot a regression model relating the x and y variables.
 - `ci`: (int in [0, 100] or None, optional) Size of the confidence interval for the regression estimate.
 This will be drawn using translucent bands around the regression line.
-The confidence interval is estimated using a bootstrap; for large datasets, it may be advisable to avoid that computation by setting this parameter to None.
+The confidence interval is estimated using a bootstrap for large datasets, it may be advisable to avoid that computation by setting this parameter to None.
 - `aspect`: Aspect ratio of each facet, so that aspect\*height gives the width of each facet in inches.
 ### `sb.distplot(a, norm_hist)`
 - `a`: (Series, 1d-Array, or List)